artemyarulin/JSCoreBom/README.md

 Name            | Description                         | Status
 ---             | ---                                 | ---
 setTimeout      | Implemented using dispatch_after    | Done
-XmlHTTPRequest  | Using NSUrlSession                  | -
-console.log     | Would forward everything to NSLog   | -
+XmlHTTPRequest  | Using NSUrlSession                  | Proto done console.log     | Would forward everything to NSLog   | -

 ## How does it work?